Published :

 The “Rent Now, Pay Later” (RNPL) introduced by the Keyper platform helps divide annual rent into 12 monthly installments to improve tenants’ cash flow.

 Landlords are better equipped to control their revenue when they have predictable monthly cash flows (through digital platforms).
-Automated payments lessen the administrative load (fewer problems with checks, less chasing for payments).
+Automated payments lessen the administrative load (fewer problems with cheques, less chasing for payments).
 By providing organized payment methods and potentially backup payment choices, platforms like Keyper can reduce default risk.

 A growing number of people view the UAE, particularly Dubai, as a long-term residence rather than merely a temporary expat assignment.
 This change promotes more “settled” lease behavior, where long-term tenants are more drawn to flexibility and predictability than to locking in significant sums up front.
 In many major cities, monthly rent is the standard; in order to remain competitive, the UAE rental market is conforming to these worldwide standards.